 - ⅔ cup buttermilk

-- ⅔ cup mild vegetable oil (I use organic sunflower oil)
+- ⅔ cup mild vegetable oil I use mild olive oil most of the time

 - 1 teaspoon vanilla